 Why do blood donation centers discourage giving blood when you have a cold?

-Centers want to ensure donor safety and prevent complications.
-When sick, your body’s defenses are lowered, increasing the chances of worsened symptoms or delayed healing after donation.
+Centers want to ensure donor safety and avoid collecting blood from someone who is not feeling well.
+When sick, your body is already under stress, increasing the chances of worsened symptoms or delayed recovery after donation.

 How does having a cold affect your body’s response to blood donation?

-Your immune system is busy fighting viruses, which changes your blood composition.
-Donating removes key components like red cells and plasma, potentially causing weakness and prolonged fatigue during illness.
+Your immune system is busy fighting infection.
+Donating removes blood components your body then has to replace, which can contribute to weakness and prolonged fatigue during illness.

 Are there common symptoms that worsen if you donate blood with a cold?